 If students have registered for classes and later decide not to attend the University, they may cancel their registration before the first day of instruction.
 Once students have attended a class or used campus services, they may not cancel their registration.
 After the start of classes, students must officially withdraw from the University.

 Students who cancel their registration prior to the first day of instruction will receive a full tuition and fees refund.
 Up until midnight the night before classes begin, students can cancel their own registration.
-Instructions for cancelling registration are available through the Office of the Registrar and in the Student Code.
+Instructions for canceling registration are available through the Office of the Registrar and in the Student Code.

-For SUMMER only, students should use http://go.illinois.edu/RequestDropAllClasses
+For SUMMER and WINTER only, students should use http://go.illinois.edu/RequestDropAllClasses

 A student who leaves the University during any term must officially withdrawal from the University.
 A student who is registered in only one course and later requests to drop that course, must withdraw from the University.
 Failing grades will be assigned to any student who leaves the University without completing a withdrawal.
 See Student Code for specific information on Withdrawals.